Ensure Proper Identification with Ultralite Clip-on ID Tag

 No. The Ultralite is designed to be safe for the horse faced with a fire situation.
 The I.C.E. form itself is made of a Calfire rated flame-resistant material.
 The nylon strap melts at between 419º and 430º.
 The aluminum carabiner clip’s melting point is over 1200 °.
 If the mane/tail hair is exposed to 370º or higher, the hair will disintegrate.
 Because the mane/tail hair at those temperatures becomes a fuel, Ultralite will drop to the ground well before any of its components would begin to distort.
 At temps up to 370º, Ultralite is still providing safe, secure identification.
 Ultralite will not contribute to fueling a fire while it is still attached to the animal.
 If the animal is exposed to 300º+ temperatures, he is unfortunately already in grave danger with burns and/or smoke inhalation.

-Sarah Rinne, executive director of NATRC (North American Trail Ride Conference), is competing in 16 rides during 2017.
+"It's perfect!" - Sarah Rinne, executive director of NATRC (North American Trail Ride Conference), competed in 16 rides during 2017.
 She's been using UltraLite on every ride in Tate's braid since March 3rd.
-In Sarah's opinion: "It's perfect!"

 What is the difference between ManeStay and UltraLite I.C.E.
 Tags?

 ManeStay attaches to tail or mane in 3 seconds

 - Easy to attach during emergencies or evacuations, when time is of the essence.

 UltraLite requires a mane braid to be attached.

 - Weighs less than 1 ounce

 - Appropriate for long term use